gartwork/crm2/PhoneGap Developer Desktop App Changing Settings.md

 ![Settings Button](https://raw.github.com/hermwong/phonegap-gui/master/docs-assets/settings/docs-settings-button.png)

-Once the "gear" icon has been clicked the settings dialog which contains all of the PhoneGap GUI's configurable settings will be presented.
+Once the "gear" icon has been clicked the settings dialog which contains all of the PhoneGap Developer Desktop App's configurable settings will be presented.

 ![Settings Dialog](https://raw.github.com/hermwong/phonegap-gui/master/docs-assets/settings/docs-settings-dialog.png)